Table of contents

 Download Multipass

-Go to the Multipass download page and download the latest version of Mutipass.
+Go to the Multipass download page and download the latest version of Multipass.
 When this page was written, the current released version was 1.8.1.

 Install Multipass